 The model was evaluated against hydrological and CO2 flux data from Mer Bleue.
 Due to the strong coupling of hydrological components to energy fluxes in the CoupModel, we further evaluated the model output against observed energy fluxes.
-Overall, the dataset used for evaluation consisted: 1) hydrological variables including evapotranspiration measured by the EC system (1998-2018), water table depth (1998-2019), snow depth (1998-2014), and total runoff measured at the outlet of the catchment (2011-2014); 2) CO2 fluxes (1998-2018) including gap-filled NEE, derived gross primary production (GPP), and ecosystem respiration (ER); and 3) energy flux data (1998-2018) including radiation fluxes, turbulent energy fluxes, and peat soil temperature profile.
-Details of NEE exchange measurements and data processing from 1998-2004 were described in Lafleur et al. (2001; 2003) and Roulet et al. (2007).
-Brief descriptions of the 2005-2018 EC data processing, gap filling and its associated uncertainties (used to define accepted model simulations in the GLUE analysis) are given in Supplement Section E. The evaluation was conducted using time series and goodness of fit quantified by the linear regression coefficient of determination (R2) and mean values of simulated and measured data.
+Overall, the dataset used for evaluation consisted: 1) hydrological variables including evapotranspiration measured by the eddy covariance system (EC) (1998-2018), water table depth (1998-2019), snow depth (1998-2014), and total runoff measured at the outlet of the catchment (2011-2014); 2) CO2 fluxes (1998-2018) including gap-filled NEE, derived gross primary production (GPP), and ecosystem respiration (ER); and 3) energy flux data (1998-2018) including radiation fluxes, turbulent energy fluxes, and peat soil temperature profile.
+Details of NEE exchange measurements and data processing were described in Lafleur et al. (2001; 2003) and Roulet et al. (2007).
+The evaluation was conducted using time series and goodness of fit quantified by the linear regression coefficient of determination (R2) and mean values of simulated and measured data.